Women Scientists – In the field of Mycology:

 Multiple Sclerosis Auckland Society

 30th ANNIVERSARY HISTORY PROJECT (2016)

-To mark the 30th Anniversary of MS Auckland, Tapestries was commissioned to record 15 oral history interviews and to prepare material for an interactive website exhibition, including the use of video, audio, podcasts, images, archival material and written text and historic photos.
-This project was funded by the New Zealand Lotteries Commission.
+To mark the 30th Anniversary of MS Auckland, Tapestries was commissioned to record 15 oral history interviews and to prepare material for an interactive website exhibition, including video, audio, podcasts, images, archival material and written text and historical photos.
+The New Zealand Lotteries Commission funded this project.